Stages of a building inspection

-- final – inspection of any outstanding items and the collection of certificates, such as termite protection, wet area membrane installation, glazing, and certification of engineer designed elements such as roof trusses.
+- final – inspection of any outstanding items and the collection of certificates, such as termite protection, wet area membrane installation, glazing, smoke alarms and energy efficiency.

 The final inspection of a single detached class 1a building covers aspects such as: